-Obishikokaang Ogiimankaawin – The Good Governance Project
+Obishikokaang Ogiimaankaawiin – The Good Governance Project

 What is the Good Governance Project (GGP)?

 Over the past 2 years, Metallic Law (a First Nation law firm), with the assistance of AS Williams Consulting (a First Nation consulting firm), have supported LSFN Chief and Council in a project to review and update LSFN laws and policies.
 Examples of what has been addressed are Elections/Voting processes (Custom Election Law), and Governance (Policy and Guidelines for Chief and Council, also known as the Governance Manual).
-The project was given the traditional name Obishikokaang Ogiimankaawin by a Council-appointed Working Group.
+The project was given the traditional name Obishikokaang Ogiimaankaawin by a Council-appointed Working Group.

 Why Does LSFN Need This Project?